byzantion-xyz/alexandria-stx-datalake/README.md

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/byzantion-xyz/alexandria-stx-datalake&branch=blueprint)

 Important!
-Please note that this deployment users the paid starter plan for the background worker service and the free plan for the database (you can upgrade as your needs require).
-You will need a payment method in place to complete this deployment.
+Please note that this deployment users the free plans for the web service and database (you can upgrade as your needs require).
 Check the Render pricing for pricing information.